dbroeglin/packer-community-templates/README.md

 # Packer Community Example Templates

+*This version is simplified and customized for my needs.(fr-CH, less packages, etc.)*

 [Packer Community](https://github.com/packer-community/packer-windows-plugins/) Templates for Windows environments to test/showcase many of the Windows-specific Builders and Provisioners.

 ## Running